openebs-archive/openebs-docs/docs/percona.md

 $ helm repo update
 $ helm install monitoring percona/pmm-server --set platform=kubernetes --version 2.7.0 --set "credentials.password=test123"
 ```
-**Note:** In this document, we have used “test123” as the PMM server credential password and base64 encoded form is “dGVzdDEyMw==”.
-This encoded value will be added in one of the secrets while installing the PXC cluster and when accessing the performance benchmark task.
+**Note:** In this document, we have used “test123” as the PMM server credential password and the base64 encoded form of this password is “dGVzdDEyMw==”.
+This encoded value will be added in one of the secrets while installing the PXC cluster and also while running the performance benchmark task.

 Now, verify PMM server pod is installed and running.
 ```